 -

-Add all the cut vegetables to the pot and mix well to coat them with the tomato sauce.
+Add all the chopped vegetables to the pot and mix well to coat them with the tomato sauce.

 -

 Pour about 1 liter of water into the pot to cover the vegetables.
-Add the stock cube (if using) and simmer over medium heat for 15 minutes, until the vegetables start to become tender.
+Add the stock cube (if using) and simmer over medium heat for 15 minutes, until the vegetables begin to soften.

 -